Most people can’t tell the difference.

 But they are not as large and they do not sound as low as the bass guitar.
 They sit in the middle.
 The baritone compared to the bass guitar is smaller and tuned higher, but it is larger and tuned lower than a standard guitar.

 Baritone guitars usually feature six strings.
-There are models with fewer strings (e.g. baritone ukuleles have 4–see our comparison of baritone ukuleles and guitars for more), just like there are baritones with 7, 8, or 12 strings.
+There are models with fewer strings (e.g. baritone ukuleles have 4–see our comparison of baritone ukuleles and guitars for more; our article comparing the regular ukulele and guitar can help too), just like there are baritones with 7, 8, or 12 strings.
 Just like normal guitars, they can be acoustic or electric.

 A “normal” guitar is any guitar that fits the standard specs, meaning a scale length of around 25.5 inches, a full-length body of around 38 inches, six strings, moderate spacing between the frets, and a balanced tone.